wazuh/wazuh-documentation/source/installation-guide/index.rst

 - All-in-one deployment: all Wazuh central components are installed on the same host.
 - Distributed deployment: each component is installed on a separate host as a single-node or multi-node cluster.

+This installation guide provides instructions for you to install each Wazuh central component in unattended mode or following a step-by-step installation.

-This is the installation workflow you need to follow to install the Wazuh central components.
+This is the installation workflow you need to follow:

 .. thumbnail:: ../images/installation/Wazuh-Installation-workflow.png
   :title: Wazuh installation workflow
   :align: center
   :width: 100%

-This installation guide provides instructions for you to install each Wazuh central component in unattended mode or following a step-by-step installation.

 All-in-one deployment
 ^^^^^^^^^^^^^^^^^^^^^